mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **PSI Cost:** 4

 **Control**
-The psion is able to control a machine’s functions, overriding fixed settings, programming routines and so forth.
+The psion is able to control a machine's functions, overriding fixed settings, programming routines and so forth.
 Machines can be switched on or off and their